New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: New Constraints on the Gauged U(1) Model with New Constraints on the Type 2 +- Gauged U(1) Lmu-Ltau Model

 The effective Lagrangian relevant to the APV is given by

-where $G_F$ stands for the Fermi constant, and $g_{AV}^{eu}$ $(g_{AV}^{ed})$ is the four-Fermi coupling constant between an electron and an up quark (a down quark) which induces the APV.
-Then, the nuclear weak charge measured in the APV is expressed at leading order by
+where $G_F$ stands for the Fermi constant, and $g_{AV}^{eu}$ $(g_{AV}^{ed})$ is the four-Fermi coupling between the electron axial vector and up-quark (down-quark) vector currents.
+The nuclear weak charge measured in the APV is expressed at leading order by

-where $N_p$ is the number of protons, and $N_n$ is that of neutrons in a nucleus.
-In the SM, the weak charge $Q_W$ is written at the leading order by
+where $N_p$ ($N_n$) is the number of protons (neutrons) in a nucleus.
+In the SM, the weak charge $Q_W$ is written in the leading order by

-At present, the most precise measurement of the APV is obtained from the $6S \to 7S$ transition in cesium~\cite{Wood:1997zq,Bennett:1999pd}.
+The most precise measurement of the APV is currently obtained by the $6S \to 7S$ transition in cesium~\cite{Wood:1997zq,Bennett:1999pd}.
 Recently, by applying the new data-driven determination of the neutron root-mean-square radius which is an important input to extract the atomic weak charge from the measured APV, the experimental value has been updated~\cite{Cadeddu:2021dqx};

 while the SM value including the EW radiative corrections is given by